telunyang/nodejs_websocket_chatroom/README.md

 # nodejs-websocket-chatroom
 Using WebSocket, Express packages to build a simple real-time web chatroom.

+In general, you can lauch this service directly after pulling this respository and installing packages.

+If you have owned an existing express server, You might as well refer to instruments as follows:

 ## 1. Installation
 - Install packages from package.json
 ```sh